Qatar hosts summit in response to Israeli strike on Hamas in Doha, seeking to restrain such attacks

 Netanyahu faces increasing pressure from the Israeli public to end the war and bring home the 48 hostages still held in Gaza, whom 20 are believed by Israel to still be alive.

-The war began when Hamas-led militants stormed into southern Israel on Oct.
-7, 2023, killing around 1,200 people, mostly civilians, and abducting 251.
+The Hamas-led Oct.
+7 attack killed around 1,200 people, mostly civilians, and led to the abduction of 251.

 The ministry is part of the Hamas-run government and staffed by medical professionals.
 The U.N. and independent experts view its figures as the most reliable estimate of war casualties.
 Israel disputes them but has not provided its own.